tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 This document describes a YANG data model for Traffic Engineering (TE) tunnels, Label Switched Paths (LSPs), and interfaces.
 The data model is divided into two YANG modules.
-The 'ietf-te' module includes data that is generic and device-independent, while the 'ietf-te-device' module includes data that is device-specific.
+The 'ietf-te' module includes data that is generic and device independent, while the 'ietf-te-device' module includes data that is device-specific.

 The document describes a high-level relationship between the modules defined in